What are NCC Reference Building requirements?

 Reference Building roof

-Proposed building can have a roof of any shape and material.
+The Proposed Building can have a roof of any shape and material.
 However, NCC requires you to compare it to a standard roof that most average Australian houses have.
-Therefore, NCC reference building should have a roof at 23 degrees with solar heat absorptance value of 0.6.
+Therefore, the NCC Reference Building should have a roof at 23 degrees with a solar heat absorptance value of 0.6.

 Reference Building ceiling

-Proposed building can have a ceiling with any height or a sloped cathedral ceiling for that matter.
+The Proposed Building can have a ceiling with any height or a sloped cathedral ceiling for that matter.
 However, NCC requires you to compare it to a minimum ceiling height of 2.4m for a habitable room.
 This ceiling must also be flat to the exclusion of any cathedral ceiling.

 Reference Building ground floor

-Proposed building can have a suspended floor above ground floor level.
+The Proposed Building can have a suspended floor above ground floor level.
 However, NCC requires you to compare it to a building having a concrete slab on ground.
 Ground temperature fluctuation is lower than the ambient weather and relatively closer to the temperatures where people feel comfortable.
-This temperature stability together with a higher concrete thermal mass, is the reason why NCC requires comparison between Proposed Building and Reference Building having a concrete slab on ground.
+This temperature stability together with a higher concrete thermal mass is the reason why NCC requires a comparison between Proposed Building and Reference Building having a concrete slab on ground.

 Reference Building roof lights